-37.1 The intention of Personal Leave is to give employees and employers greater flexibility by providing paid leave for a variety of personal purposes.
-Personal leave replaces sick, carers and short leave.
+- 38.1 The intention of Personal Leave is to give employees and Employers greater flexibility by providing paid leave for a variety of personal purposes.
+Personal Leave replaces sick, carer's and short leave. - Personal Leave will be paid at the Base Rate of Pay provided that, when Personal Leave is taken for the purposes of:

-- Personal leave will be paid at the base rate of pay provided that, when personal leave is taken for the purposes of: - (a) illness or injury (sick leave); or - (b) to be the primary care giver of a member of the employee's family or household who requires care and support for an illness, injury or unexpected emergency affecting the member of the employee's family or household (carer's leave);
+- (a) illness or injury (sick leave); or - (b) to be the primary care giver of a member of the employee's family or household who requires care and support for an illness, injury or unexpected emergency affecting the member of the employee's family or household (carer's leave);

-the rate of pay will include the shift and weekend penalties that the employee would have received had the employee not proceeded on personal leave.
+the rate of pay will include the shift and weekend penalties that the employee would have received had the employee not proceeded on Personal Leave.

-- 37.3 Personal leave is not for circumstances normally met by other forms of leave. - 37.4 This clause does not apply to casual employees. - 37.5 An employee employed on a fixed-term contract for a period of 12 months or more will be credited with the same entitlement as a permanent employee.
-An employee employed on a fixed term contract for a period less than 12 months will be credited on a pro rata basis for the period of the contract. - 37.6 A part time employee will be entitled to the same personal leave credits as a full time employee, but on a pro rata basis according to the number of hours worked each fortnight.
-Payment for personal leave will only be made for those hours that would normally have been worked had the employee not been on personal leave.
+- 38.3 Personal Leave is not for circumstances normally met by other forms of leave. - 38.4 This clause does not apply to Casual Employees. - 38.5 An employee employed on a fixed-term contract for a period of 12 months or more will be credited with the same entitlement as a permanent employee.
+An employee employed on a fixed term contract for a period less than 12 months will be credited on a pro rata basis for the period of the contract. - 38.6 A Part Time Employee will be entitled to the same Personal Leave credits as a full time employee, but on a pro rata basis according to the number of hours worked each fortnight.
+Payment for Personal Leave will only be made for those hours that would normally have been worked had the employee not been on Personal Leave.